Gokul7904231/AI-Operating-Content-generator/README.md

 multi-provider compute
 ```

-Rather than treating AI generation as a single model call, FactoryOS treats it as a **long-running, stateful production workflow**.
+Rather than treating AI generation as a single model call, ShortForge treats it as a **long-running, stateful production workflow**.

 That distinction drives the architecture.